nerc.ac.uk

 Abstract/Summary

 Research into rapid transitions between hydrological drought and flood is growing in popularity, in part due to media-reported catastrophic impacts from recent events.
-Droughts and floods are typically studied as events that are independent from one another, and thus, a clear definition and assessment of the methods used to define consecutive drought-to-flood transition events does not yet exist.
-In this paper, we use a series of eight catchments that have experienced real-world impacts from drought-to-flood transitions as case studies to assess the suitability of, and differences between, different event selection methods applied to observational data.
-We demonstrate that different threshold level methods can result in the selection of different drought and flood events.
-When combined this can influence the number, seasonality and characteristics of detected drought-to-flood transitions.
+Droughts and floods are typically studied as events that are independent from one another.
+Thus, a clear definition and assessment of the methods used to define consecutive drought-to-flood transition events does not yet exist.
+Here, we use a series of eight catchments that have experienced real-world impacts from drought-to-flood transitions as case studies.
+We assess the suitability of and differences between event selection methods applied to observational data.
+We demonstrate that different threshold level methods can alter the characteristics of selected events.
+The number and timing of transitions differs substantially between threshold level approaches in highly seasonal regimes as opposed to those with a weaker seasonality.
 The time period used to define the maximum interval between drought and flood also influences whether transitions are detected.
-We show that the probability of a transition occurring within a set time window could vary substantially between different methodologies.
-The differences in detected events are especially apparent in highly seasonal flow regimes.
-We also show that previously applied methodologies likely fail to detect transition events that have been broadly impactful in the historical record.
-Further, we qualitatively assess the streamflow time series of the case study catchments, and outline a number of potential pitfalls in the event detection process.
-Finally, we make recommendations regarding methodological choices in the context of potential impacts of interest, and outline some priorities for future methodological development and research into transitions.
+We show that the probability of a transition occurring within a set time window could vary substantially between different methodologies and catchments.
+We also show that previously applied methodologies would likely fail to detect transition events that have been broadly impactful in the historical record.
+For the eight case study events taken from media, governmental and scientific reports, only three of the transitions were successfully detected.
+We qualitatively assessed the streamflow time series of the case study catchments, and outline a number of potential pitfalls in the event detection process.
+Finally, we make recommendations regarding methodological choices in the context of potential impacts of interest, and outline some priorities for future methodological development and research.

 Item Type: Publication - Article